Live News Articles Safety Guide Register Now ▶

 Register Now OKX →

-More than 100,000 signal providers are active on OKX’s copy trading marketplace as of early 2026.
+More than 100,000 signal providers are listed on OKX’s copy trading marketplace as of mid-2026.
 That number sounds impressive until you filter for providers with verified 90-day track records, meaningful AUM, and maximum drawdown below 30%.
 That filter leaves a far shorter list, and it exposes a central tension across all copy trading platforms: quantity is easy to manufacture, quality is not.

 This review examines OKX’s copy trading product with the same skepticism applied to any fund manager pitch.
-We look at the fee structure, provider vetting methodology, historical performance disclosure standards, risk controls available to followers, and where OKX leads or trails Bitget, currently the platform most associated with copy trading globally.
+We look at the fee structure, provider vetting methodology, historical performance disclosure standards, risk controls available to followers, and where OKX leads or trails Bitget on this specific feature.
 If you are deciding whether to allocate capital here, this is the due diligence layer the marketing page skips.

 What OKX copy trading actually is — product structure and how follower accounts work